angular/angular/aio/content/guide/pipes.md

 To [communicate with backend services using HTTP](/guide/http "Communicating with backend services using HTTP"), the `HttpClient` service uses observables and offers the `HttpClient.get()` method to fetch data from a server.
 The asynchronous method sends an HTTP request, and returns an observable that emits the requested data for the response.

-As shown in the previous section, you can use the impure `AsyncPipe` to accept an observable as input and subscribe to the input automatically.
+As shown in the previous section, use the impure `AsyncPipe` to accept an observable as input and subscribe to the input automatically.
 You can also create an impure pipe to make and cache an HTTP request.

 Impure pipes are called whenever change detection runs for a component, which could be as often as every few milliseconds.